mtkwock/Neopets-UserScripts/README.md

 The below have relatively difficult impementations thata

-1. Remember books in your Inventory, SDB, Shop Stock, Gallery and highlight these books differently (e.g. Books that your pet has not read but is in inventory are YELLOW instead of GRAY)
+1. [Low Priority - Not doing] Remember books in your Inventory, SDB, Shop Stock, Gallery and highlight these books differently (e.g. Books that your pet has not read but is in inventory are YELLOW instead of GRAY)
-2. Automated/Manual list of ALL books.
-Potentially opens a link to JellyNeo's most recent books and updates it?
+2. [REJECTED] ~~Automated/Manual list of ALL books.
+Potentially opens a link to JellyNeo's most recent books and updates it?~~ Full automation rejected due to potential automated web-scraping.

-3. Books in available locations which your pet has NOT READ are highlighted (e.g. yellow outline, light yellow BG).
+  Instead, electing to have it store remaining books when the user MANUALLY uses [JN's Book Checklist](https://items.jellyneo.net/tools/book-checklist/) - See Mainline Features [6]

+4. [Low Priority - Not Doing] In your Pet Lookup, able to list UNREAD books, along with links to JellyNeo, Shop Wizard, Trading Post.

 These might be considered unfair for other players

-1. In the TRADING POST, books your ACTIVE PET has read are grayed out.
+1. [DONE] In PLAYER SHOPS, books your ACTIVE PET has read are grayed out. - No notable time-based advantage since player shops are already the market competition.
-2. In PLAYER SHOPS, books your ACTIVE PET has read are grayed out.
+2. [Low priority - Not Doing] In the TRADING POST, books your ACTIVE PET has read are grayed out.
-3. In NPC SHOPS, books your ACTIVE PET has read are grayed out.
+3. [Low Priority - Not Doing] In Auction House, books your ACTIVE PET has read are grayed out.
-4. In Auction House, books your ACTIVE PET has read are grayed out.
+4. [REJECTED] ~~In NPC SHOPS, books your ACTIVE PET has read are grayed out.~~ This gives potential timing-based advantage if the player chooses only "cheap/common" books as their active pet.